hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

     [the docs](https://cloud.google.com/kubernetes-engine/versioning-and-upgrades#specifying_cluster_version)
     describe the various acceptable formats for this field.

--> If you are using the `google_container_engine_versions` datasource with a regional cluster, ensure that you have provided a `region` to the datasource.
-A `region` can have a different set of supported versions than its corresponding `zone`s, and not all `zone`s in a
-`region` are guaranteed to support the same version.
+-> If you are using the `google_container_engine_versions` datasource with a regional cluster, ensure that you have provided a `location` to the datasource.
+A region can have a different set of supported versions than its corresponding zones, and not all zones in a region are guaranteed to support the same version.

 * `monitoring_service` - (Optional) The monitoring service that the cluster should write metrics to.